 Chronic excessive alcohol consumption is more prevalent all over the world and is associated with tissue and organ damage leading to coronary heart disease, alcohol liver disease and several other manifestations including neurological disorders for which therapeutic approaches are sought (Lee, 2006; Pramyothin et al., 2006).
-Enhanced oxidative stress and decreased antioxidant status indu-ced by ethanol metabolism play a major role in the cau-sation of alcohol toxicity and damage (Dey and Ceder-baum, 2006).
-Chronic alcohol consumption has major eff-ects on the absorption, elimination, and serum concentra-tions of many physiologically important electrolytes and minerals (McClain et al., 1986).
-The research work that has been conducted for the past fifty years is mainly to understand the metabolism, pathologies and characteris-
+Enhanced oxidative stress and decreased antioxidant status induced by ethanol metabolism play a major role in the causation of alcohol toxicity and damage (Dey and Cederbaum, 2006).
+Chronic alcohol consumption has major effects on the absorption, elimination, and serum concentrations of many physiologically important electrolytes and minerals (McClain et al., 1986).
+The research work that has been conducted for the past fifty years is mainly to understand the metabolism, pathologies and characteristic physiological as well as biochemical actions/mechani-sms related to alcohol.
+This facilitated us to understand new concepts and theories successfully from alcohol toxi-city to treatment (Seitz et al., 2005).

 Due to several undesirable effects of synthetic drugs, the world population is turned towards medicines derived from locally available plants or native extracts of edible plant parts.
 The developments of alcoholism remedies have medical, social and economical significance.
 In view of the pitfalls of psychological dependence and adverse effects of synthetic drugs, the development of low toxicity and high efficiency medicines derived from natural pro-ducts exhibit expansive market prospects (Xu et al., 2005).
-Emblica officinalis is a medium to large deciduous tree belonging to a small subgenus of trees of the Eupho-rbiaceae widely growing in different parts of India, Srilan-ka, Pakistan, Uzbekistan, S.E.
+Emblica officinalis is a medium to large deciduous tree belonging to a small subgenus of trees of the Euphorbiaceae widely growing in different parts of India, Srilanka, Pakistan, Uzbekistan, S.E.
 Asia and China.
-Emblica officinalis is known for its antioxidant properties and for its therapeutic effects, and is a component in more than hundred herbal formulations that are widely used in India tic physiological as well as biochemical actions/mechanisms related to alcohol.
-This facilitated us to understand new concepts and theories successfully from alcohol toxicity to treatment (Seitz et al., 2005).
+Emblica officinalis is known for its antioxidant properties and for its therapeutic effects, and is a component in more than hundred herbal formulations that are widely used in India and other countries.
+The fruits of Emblica are widely consumed raw, cooked or pickled, but they are also principle constituents of Ayurvedic preparations (Scartezzini et al., 2006).
+The wide use of Emblica officinalis in India for various purposes prompted us to select the same to treat alcohol toxicity which has not been done so far.
+Under these circumstances Emblica officinalis opens up a new avenue to treat alcohol related problems.
+Hence present study is aimed at investigating the therapeutic efficacy of Emblica i.e. alleviation of alcohol toxicity and alcohol induced adverse effects in rats.